onyx-platform/onyx-template/resources/leiningen/new/onyx_app/README.md

 # {{app-name}}

 An Onyx 0.6.0 application that does distributed things.
+This project has been populated with a sample job and some basic Onyx idioms to make development easier to use.

 ## Usage